-- 2.21.
+- 2.22.
 Healthcare provision includes an NHS medical centre, opticians, dentists, chemists, podiatry, and sports injury clinics.
-Pet owners have access to a veterinary practice within the town. - 2.22.
+Pet owners have access to a veterinary practice within the town. - 2.23.
 Indoor sports activities in Southwell are predominantly located at the Leisure Centre which offers a range of indoor facilities including, a swimming pool, gym, and basketball/ badminton courts.
 The town has a large number of sports clubs including those for rugby, football, cricket, tennis, bowls, and archery.
-The running and rambling clubs are also well attended. - 2.23.
-The playing pitches are situated in the southern part of the town and along Fiskerton Road where there is also a horse-riding establishment and Southwell Racecourse and golf course, which are partly within the parish.
-A further golf course is provided at Norwood Park. - 2.24.
-The traditional religious establishments are well represented in the town including the Church of England at both the Minster and Holy Trinity Church, and the Methodist, Roman Catholic, and Baptist churches, in addition to the more recent Riverside Church. - 2.25.
+The running and rambling clubs are also well attended. - 2.24.
+The playing pitches are situated in the War Memorial Recreation Ground, Park Lane and along Fiskerton Road where there is also a horse-riding establishment and Southwell Racecourse and golf course, which are partly within the parish.
+A further golf course is situated at Norwood Park. - 2.25.
+The traditional religious establishments are well represented in the town including the Church of England at both the Minster and Holy Trinity Church, and the

+Methodist, Roman Catholic, and Baptist churches, in addition to the more recent Riverside Church.

+2.26.
 A number of Syrian Afghan and Ukrainian refugee families now reside in the town.
 The latter with host families at the time of writing.
 They are all well supported by Local Councils and volunteer groups.